Henry Lee III

 After Rawdon relieved Ninety-Six, he eventually marched his army eastward towards Charleston.
 Greene was determined to attack and destroy the last major British army in South Carolina.
 On September 8, 1781, Greene launched an assault on the British at Eutaw Springs.
 The British, under Lieutenant Colonel Alexander Stewart, were initially surprised by Greene’s army and lost 400 men captured.
 However, Stewart was able to form battle lines and fought Greene’s larger force for a few hours until the British were slowly forced back through their camps.
 A local home, “Brick House” became a rallying point for Stewart’s redcoats with some men using the house as a makeshift fort.
 Lee and his Legion were ordered to assault the new British left in hopes of rolling up the line.
 Lee’s assaults were unsuccessful and the American assault along the whole line stalled.
 Soon a British counterattack forced Greene’s army from the field.
 Both sides claimed victory with Stewart holding the field and Greene inflicting heavy casualties.
 Stewart soon marched his men to Charleston, ending the major fighting in South Carolina.
 Though Lee’s men fought hard, Eutaw Springs created a rift between Greene and Lee.
 Some in the American army blamed Lee’s men for not rolling up the British left flank.
 Lee was unhappy with Greene’s after-battle report not giving appropriate credit for the fighting his men did.
 Greene also noted that Lee’s cavalry was “baffled in an attempt on the right.”

-Assigned to carry dispatches to Washington, Lees arrived in Yorktown in time for the British surrender.
+Assigned to carry dispatches to Washington, Lee arrived at Yorktown in time for the British surrender.
 Many believe his many quarrels with other officers and what he perceived as a lack of respect led to his resignation.
 Lee’s temperament was probably his biggest flaw.
 After the war, he dabbled in many business ventures that led to his eventual bankruptcy.
 He was elected Governor of Virginia and to a term in Congress.
 His natural profession, military arms, eluded him except for a brief period when he led militia forces in 1794 to put down the Whiskey Rebellion.
 His rashness and irresponsible use of money caused many to avoid him.
-In 1782, he married Anne Hill Carter, of the wealthy Carter family of Shirley.
+In 1782, he married Matilda Ludwell Lee, and resided at her plantation, Stratford Hall, in Westmoreland County, Virginia.
 One of his proudest moments came when he gave George Washington’s eulogy to Congress, where he said famously "First in war, first in peace, and first in the hearts of his countrymen.”
 By 1812, Lee, a staunch Federalist, became more of an outcast due to his political views.
 That year in Baltimore, he was badly beaten by an anti-Federalist mob.
 He never fully recovered from his wounds and died in 1818.